Reading literacy achievement: senior secondary schooling

 What We Have Found

-New Zealand is continuing its high performance in reading literacy at the senior secondary level, with only two out of 34 OECD countries achieving significantly higher mean scores than New Zealand.
+New Zealand showed very little change in reading literacy performance at the senior secondary level from 2012, and only four out of 35 OECD countries achieved significantly higher mean scores than New Zealand in PISA 2015.

 Reading literacy of 15 year-old students.